SCU-An-Group/Wrapped-rib-Antenna/README.md

 If you use or edit our work, please cite the appropriate reference:

 Zhu, S.#, Guo, R.#, Jin, X., Ma, X., Zhou, J., & **An, N.*** Folding and deployment experiments and analysis of deployable wrapped-rib antennas.
-Submitted.
+Submitted. (#: Zhu & Guo contributes equally to this work.)